 Application materials can be found on each program website or by contacting the graduate school.
 There are several major components in the application process:

 The personal statement is your opportunity to express your commitment to the field, academic preparation and to articulate what you have to offer the program.
-For help on writing your personal statement, contact us or the Reading and Writing Center, and check out these websites:
+For help with writing your personal statement, contact us or the Reading and Writing Center, and check out these websites:

 Many graduate schools will require an official transcript with your application.
 Requests for official transcripts can be made at the Registrar in Parenzo Hall, Room 107.